Antenatal care Perth

 - 20-21 weeks

-This appointment with Anna is usually following your main fetal anatomy scan.
+This appointment with the obstetrician is usually following your main foetal anatomy scan.
 We will do our best to organise your scan with a provider at St John of God Murdoch Hospital, so you can minimise the time spent running from one appointment to another.

 - 24 weeks

-Your regular check up is once again with Marie.
-In case there are any complications with your pregnancy, you will see Anna as your obstetrician.
+Your regular check-up is once again with Marie.
+In case there are any complications with your pregnancy, you will the obstetrician.

 - 28 weeks

-This appointment with Anna comes right after your gestational diabetes screening.
-Anna can give you the results and discuss any issues that may arise from the test.
-At 28 weeks Anna performs a formal growth scan.
-As a qualified obstetric ultrasonographer Anna will be able to perform this in the rooms.
-This means that there is no additional cost compared to having this scan done by a third party provider, and it means that your obstetrician has direct access to the most essential information, to update you on your baby’s growth at this stage.
+This appointment with Anna or Rhys comes right after your gestational diabetes screening.
+They can give you the results and discuss any issues that may arise from the test.
+At 28 weeks they perform a formal growth scan.
+This means that there is no additional cost compared to having this scan done by a third-party provider, and it means that your obstetrician has direct access to the most essential information, to update you on your baby’s growth at this stage.